Zero0927/Zero0927.github.io/_posts/2016-01-27-Web-Crawler.md

 categories: [Python]
 tags: [Python]
 ---
-Build web crawler with Python, Having fun with it.
+Build web crawler with Python.

 Programe read text file with URLS, and searches Web pages for outside/absolute links and process up to 100 Web pages.
 It generate a csv file containing a map of the URL search space and a word cloud consisting of words used in link names as output.